PACO-CPU/minimal-mistakes/_docs/021-creating-application.md

  <img src="/paco-cpu/images/lut-function-linear.png" alt="lut-function" width="300">

-For more information on the LUT please read the [Design Document](/paco-cpu/docs/design-doc.pdf#nameddest=sec:lut) ** Create a transition between what is described above and the Gamma correction ** For this example we will use a [Gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) image filter.
+For more information on the LUT please read the [Design Document](/paco-cpu/docs/design-doc.pdf#nameddest=sec:lut)

+A suitable application for the LUT is the [Gamma correction](https://en.wikipedia.org/wiki/Gamma_correction) image filter since it uses an expensive exponentiation which can be approximated.
+Thus we use it as an example for this tutorial.

 The complete code for this example, including a Makefile can be found [here](https://github.com/PACO-CPU/rocket-soc/tree/master/rocket_soc/lib/templates/lut-gaussian-application)